Case Study· 10 min read· Updated April 8, 2026

 4. Product-Level SEO Built In

-Every product page ships with bilingual Arabic and English meta tags, full Product + Offer schema (price, availability, reviews), clean URL slugs, and internal linking to related products and category pages.
-We targeted long-tail Arabic product keywords that the old site and most competitors were ignoring entirely.
+Every product page ships with optimized meta tags, full Product + Offer schema (plan, availability, reviews), clean URL slugs, and internal linking to related products and category pages.
+We targeted long-tail product keywords that the old site and most competitors were ignoring entirely.

 5. Catalogue Restructured Around Customer Search Behaviour